-The texture functinality of OpenImageIO uses the excellent open source Ilmbase package's Imath types when it requires 3D vectors and transformation matrixes.
+The texture functinality of OpenImageIO uses the excellent open source Imath types when it requires 3D vectors and transformation matrixes.
 Specifically, we use Imath::V3f for 3D positions and directions, and Imath::M44f for 4x4 transformation matrices.
 To use these yourself, we recommend that you:

 '''

-#include <OpenEXR/ImathVec.h>
+// If using Imath 3.x:

-#include <OpenEXR/ImathMatrix.h>
+#include <Imath/ImathVec.h>

-'''
+#include <Imath/ImathMatrix.h>